The Boys: Meet the cast of Amazon Prime Video's outrageous superhero series

-The Boys is back with season 2 on Friday, September 4 on Amazon Prime Video - and the series has proved such a phenomenal hit, it's already been confirmed it will be back for a third season.
+The cast of The Boys is back with season 2 on Friday, September 4 on Amazon Prime Video - and the series has proved such a phenomenal hit, it's already been confirmed it will be back for a third season.

 Delightfully lewd, utterly outrageous, gorily violent and wickedly funny, The Boys takes superheroes – or Supes – and make them the bad guys.

 Set in a world where the multi-million conglomerate Vought and their superhero collective The Seven have a stranglehold over the public, politicians and the truth, it’s going to take some special characters to unearth the dirty secrets of the Supes and score some vigilante justice.

 Our unlikely rabble of heroes – The Boys - are that group.
 They want to expose the truth about The Seven, but they're going to have put their lives on the line to bring down the dangerous and superhero collective.

 Meet the cast and characters of this must-watch series...